 - Mechanical perforation of a viscus after a colonoscopy or an upper gastrointestinal tract endoscopy.

 The causes of pneumoperitoneum in children are different from adults.
-The most common causes in children include necrotizing enterocolitis, Hirschsprung’s disease, and meconium ileus.
+The most common causes in children are mainly non-iatrogenic causes which include necrotizing enterocolitis, Hirschsprung’s disease, and meconium ileus.
 Iatrogenic causes of pneumoperitoneum in children include rectal perforation after the introduction of a rectal thermometer or mechanical ventilation induced pneumoperitoneum.

 Clinical Presentation of Pneumoperitoneum

 Patients with an acute pneumoperitoneum typically present with acute abdominal pain, vomiting, distension, fever and symptoms and signs suggestive of peritoneal irritation.
 Tachycardia, hypotension, a decreased urine output, and tachypnea are also commonly seen in patients with acute viscus perforation and pneumoperitoneum.
 The recent history of severe peptic ulcer disease, appendicitis or trauma can be elicited in a significant number of cases.

 An erect chest x-ray is the imaging modality of choice for screening for pneumoperitoneum.
 The examination is very sensitive for the detection of intraperitoneal gas in an emergency setting where more sophisticated imaging modalities might be considered as harmful due to delayed treatment.
 Nowadays, erect chest x-rays are done in all cases of acute abdomen.
 The following signs can be seen on the x-ray.

 A cupola or mustache sign which is seen on supine abdominal x-rays.
 Air is trapped underneath the central tendon of the diaphragm.